ELTE-DH/NoSketch-Engine-Docker/README.md

 2. Put config in: `corpora/registry/CORPUS_NAME` file\
 (see examples in [`corpora/registry/susanne`](corpora/registry/susanne) and [`corpora/registry/emagyardemo`](corpora/registry/emagyardemo))
 3. Compile all corpora listed in [`corpora/registry`](corpora/registry) directory using the docker image: `make compile`
-    - To compile _one_ corpus at a time, use the following command: `make execute CMD="compilecorp --no-ske CORPUS_REGISTRY_FILE"`
-    - If you want to __recompile__ a single corpus after either the configuration or the vertical files of that corpus have been modified, the root-owned `indexed` subdirectory that was generated in the course of the previous compilation should be removed before recompilation, e.g. `sudo rm -r corpora/susanne/indexed/`.
-(This is done automatically for all corpora by `make compile`.)
-If this subdirectory is not removed, the compilation will likely fail with an unhelpful error message, or the index will not be generated as expected.
+    - NOTE: `make compile` has no effect on corpora that have already been compiled.
+If you want to __recompile__ a single corpus after either the configuration or the vertical files of that corpus have been modified, use the following command: `make recompile CORPUS_REGISTRY_FILE=susanne"` (replacing `susanne` by your registry file).
+The same command can also be used to compile a single corpus that has not yet been compiled.

 ### 3a.
 Run the container